wp-plugins/flyzoo/readme.txt

 == Changelog ==

 = 1.4.5 =
-11.10.2014 * Plugin optimizations / removed unneaded code
+11.10.2014 * Plugin optimizations / code improvements

 = 1.4.4 =
 10.22.2014 * NEW: Page Filters: enable/disable the chat on specific pages